 In general, you could not pay me enough money to set foot into a haunted house.
 Nope.
 Hate ’em.
-Love, love, LOVE reading fucked up tales about them – but actually physically being present in amongst the ghosts and ghouls?
-Fuck that and then also burn the idea, mate.
+Love, love, LOVE reading messed up tales about them – but actually physically being present in amongst the ghosts and ghouls?
+Nope and then also burn the idea, mate.
 No.

 So of course I’m the first point of call, after my Editor found out I was driving through Junee in country NSW on a recent road trip, to visit what’s allegedly the most haunted house in the Southern Hemisphere, let alone Australia – Monte Cristo Homestead.
 It’s the star attraction of what’s otherwise quite a cute, low-key country town just outside of Wagga Wagga.

 Here’s a bit of a background for you.
 According to their site, Monte Cristo Homestead was built in 1876 by William Crawley, but was continually added to over the years, resulting in the huge homestead that stands today.
 This is because old Willy made bank after founding the Railway Hotel, foreseeing an influx of tourists after the Great Southern Railway was laid.

 William Crawley was married to Elizabeth Crawley and the couple had seven children who survived to adulthood.
 Mrs. Crawley was known to rule “with an iron fist”.
 William Crawley eventually died in his homestead in 1910 from heart failure and blood poisoning caused by a carbuncle in his NECK.
 Rank.
 Mrs’ Crawley passed in 1933.

 Well – the real macabre stuff from Monte Cristo Homestead comes from the Ryan family, who have lived on the property for the last 50-odd years and have some freaky stuff to say.